 At Be Brilliant!, we are always expanding our knowledge of the latest and best strategies and tactics to help our clients brand and communicate more effectively.
-Recently, we reviewed a Twitter video tutorial on Lynda.com by Anne-Marie Concepcion and want to share some of those great ideas about Tweeting for business.
+We watched a great Lynda tutorial by Anne-Marie Concepcion about using Twitter for business.

 When thinking about what to Tweet, consider content that fits into one of these three categories: Sales/Marketing, Company Information, and General Information.
 Here are some examples of the type of info that makes good tweets.

 - An upcoming event your company is hosting (with link to register).

 - A limited-time sale and be sure to add the link in the Tweet.

 - Reward your followers with a special coupon code.